-b) Membership fees shall be determined from time to time by. the Executive Committee.
-Annual membership fees shall become due and payable after each Annual General Meeting has been conducted.
+b) Membership subscriptions and fees shall be determined from time to time by the Executive Committee.
+Annual membership subscriptions and fees shall become due and payable after each Annual General Meeting has been conducted.

-Any member failing to pay any subscription, or other money due to the club within four months of the same becoming payable, may without prejudice to his/her membership be, by resolution of the Executive Committee, suspended from all privileges of the club until he/she has paid same; and if the same shall be overdue for more than six months his/her name may, by resolution of the Executive Committee, be struck off the List of Members unless the non-payment shall be satisfactorily explained to the Executive Committee.

-c) The funds of the club shall be kept by the Treasurer under the supervision of and in such place and manner as shall be determined by the Executive Committee.
-The Treasurer shall ensure that all monies due to the club are collected and received and that all payments authorised by the club are made and that correct books and accounts are kept showing the financial affairs of the club, including full details of all receipts and expenditure connected with the activities of the club.
+Any Member failing to pay their fees after 12 months from the due date may, by resolution of the Executive Committee, be taken to have resigned.

+c) The Role of the Treasurer

+The Treasurer must—

+(1) (a) receive all moneys paid to or received by the Club and issue receipts for those moneys in the name of the Club; and

+(b) ensure that all moneys received are paid into the account of the Club within 5 working days after receipt; and

+(c) make any payments authorised by the Committee or by a general meeting of the Club from the Club’s funds; and

+(d) ensure cheques are signed by at least 2 Committee Members.

+(2) The Treasurer must—

+(a) ensure that the financial records of the Club are kept in accordance with the Act; and

+(b) coordinate the preparation of the financial statements of the Club and their certification by the Committee prior to their submission to the Annual General Meeting of the Club.

+(3) The Treasurer must ensure that at least one other Committee Member has access to the accounts and financial records of the Association.

-The Executive Committee shall have power to expend, and invest, the club funds in such manner as they think fit in accordance with these rules and the objects of the club.
+The Executive Committee shall have power to expend, and invest, the Club funds in such manner as they think fit in accordance with these Rules and the Objectives of the Club.

-The assets and income of the club shall be applied solely in the furtherance of the objectives of the club, and no portion of the assets and income of the club shall be distributed directly or indirectly to the members of the club except as bona fide compensation for services rendered or expenses incurred on behalf of the club.
+The assets and income of the Club shall be applied solely in the furtherance of the Objectives of the Club, and no portion of the assets and income of the Club shall be distributed directly or indirectly to the Members of the Club except as bona fide compensation for services rendered or expenses incurred on behalf of the Club.

-9. Financial Year, Audit and Inspection of Accounts
+9. Financial Year, Review and Inspection of Accounts

-The financial year of the club will end on the 31st May of each year.
-The club accounts shall be audited annually by an auditor, who shall be elected each Annual General Meeting, and who shall not be the Treasurer or Secretary.
+The financial year of the Club will end on the 31st May of each year.
+The Treasurer will prepare and submit the appropriate Financial Statements for acceptance and certification by the Executive Committee.
+Members will receive and consider these certified Financial Statements at the Annual General Meeting.

-Members after notice to an Executive Committee Meeting, giving the reasons for such inspection, may have access to the books and records of the club.
+Members after notice to an Executive Committee Meeting, giving the reasons for such inspection, may have access to the books and records of the Club.

 10. Privileges, Rights and Obligations

-All members are entitled to the privileges and rights contained in the Members Charter of the Sugarloaf Sailing Club Incorporated.
-By implication, all members have the obligation to ensure that no other member is denied those privileges and rights by any action, either directly or indirectly taken by, or on behalf of them.
+All Members are entitled to the privileges and rights contained in these Rules and Club By Laws of the Sugarloaf Sailing Club Incorporated.
+By implication, all Members have the obligation to ensure that no other Member is denied those privileges and rights by any action, either directly or indirectly taken by, or on behalf of them.

 11. Disputes and Mediation